dreamhold-org/dre-monorepo/apps/crm/README.md

 ### Automated Backups

-The `postgres-backup` service automatically backs up the database every 2 hours for each environment.
+The `mysql-backup` service automatically backs up the database every hour for each environment.

 **Backup locations (environment-specific):**
 - Development: `./dev-backups/`